ajavadinezhad/void/README.md

-# Voida - Modern Email Client
+# Void - Modern Email Client

 A modern, cross-platform email client built with Electron, React, and TypeScript.
-Voida provides a secure, fast, and feature-rich email experience with support for multiple accounts, AI-powered features, and offline access.
+Void provides a secure, fast, and feature-rich email experience with support for multiple accounts, AI-powered features, and offline access.

 ## Features